 You can also work on a larger selection of images all at the same time with the batch processing tool.
 Just go to the main file menu, and click on ‘Automate’.
 This will open up a sub-menu which includes the option ‘Batch’.

 After opening up the batch processing window, you can choose a number of options.
 First, decide on which action you want to use, and then whether the files you want are already open in Photoshop or need to be taken from a particular folder.
 Finally, you can choose to save and close the files or leave them open for further edits.

 There are a lot of other options to explore, so check these out and try them for yourself when you need them.

-Want to try installing and using Photoshop actions yourself?
-Feel free to download some free Photoshop actions and overlays from us!
+Please enjoy these free Photoshop actions and overlays from us!
 Click here to download or simply click the image below to be taken to our free photography resources page.